[AWS Beginners] Learn AWS Lambda in 5 minutes!

 No need to manage servers

-This frees you from server operations and allows you to focus on developing your program code.
-It also
+Therefore, you are freed from server operation and can focus on developing program code.

 • Operating System Updates